How to Install Drupal 8?

 - PHP built-in web server (recommended for development only)

 PHP built-in web server is included with the CLI when you install PHP.
 This is the most convenient method if you are just beginning to learn website development, and hosting seems a daunting task to you.
-Do not use PHP web server for production environments, though.
+Do not use a PHP web server for production environments, though.

 Drupal runs on PHP.
 It is required for your computer to have installed PHP before you install Drupal 8.
 Drupal recommends PHP 7.2+ version.